Makutano Junction – a Kenyan soap opera

 Makutano Junction is a popular, innovative and effective learning medium, proven as a perfect form of raising awareness of development issues and increasing global learning through the curriculum.

 GLADE teamed up with the TV Producers of Makutano Junction, Mediae TV Production Company, University of London The Institute of Education, Just Ideas, & teachers across Somerset & the UK to write teaching materials that bring Global Learning into the everyday curriculum.
 The materials can be used individually or as a set; 25 activities for secondary pupils at Ks3/4 & 25 activities for primary pupils at Ks2.
+They underpin and enrich teaching across the curriculum

-Makutano Junction – as a Tool for Learning
+Makutano Junction – as a tool for learning

 - as a platform for school linking, locally or overseas instead of a school partnership overseas